-- Solve the alum in hot water (20 gram on each 100 gram of fabric)
+- Solve the alum in hot water (20 gr on each 100 gr of fabric);

-- Put it in water of 80 to 90 degrees C
+- Put it in hot water of 80 to 90 degrees C;

-- Wet the fabric and stir it in the mordant bath for half an hour on 90 degrees C (don’t let it boil)
+- Wet the fabric and stir it in the mordant bath for half an hour at 90 degrees C, don’t let it boil.

 Preparation of the dyeing plants:

-- Rinse two times in lukewarm water with vinegar to fix the color
+- Rinse two times in lukewarm water with vinegar to fix the colour;

-- Rinse more until the material no longer sends off color
+- Rinse more until the material no longer sends off colour;

-I like them but if you use metal salts as a mordant they can be hazardous to your health (if you don’t take precautions) and aren’t really that great for the environment if you dump it down the drain (it depends on what you use).
-I love indigo dyes but keeping a dye vat going can be very tricky.
+I like the article but if you use metal salts as a mordant they can be hazardous to your health (if you don’t take precautions) and aren’t really that great for the environment.
+Especially, if you dump it down the drain (it depends on what you use).
+I love indigo dyes but keeping a dye vat going can be very tricky.”